Improving Mental Health Through Effective Group Therapy Activities

 Sometimes, a group therapy facilitator may recommend other mental health treatments before a client enters a therapy group.
 For example, they might ask you to work through specific activities at home with your family or kids or continue sessions with your individual therapist before deciding on a group session.
 In some cases, group members write down their goals for group sessions and the overall group therapy experience.

-A group therapy session may encourage members to engage in a group therapy activity in a safe and respectful environment.
+A group therapy session may encourage members to engage in group therapy activities in a safe and respectful environment.
 Some activities for adults may be more educational, with a facilitator or group leader providing a topic or skill for the day the group can learn about.
 For example, in DBT or RO-DBT, participants may learn new skills from a workbook and group facilitator with structured discussions.
 They might also be assigned homework to talk about at the next session.

 Discussion